agodemar/FlightMechanics4Pilots/docs/_mypages/0000i_pitching-moment.md

 </p>

 The important practical outcome of the above discussion is illustrated by the next figure.
-When one considers the wing-fuselage (WB) combination, typycally *the aerodynamic center shifts forwards* with respect to the original position determined for the isolated wing (W).
+When one considers the wing-fuselage (WB) combination, typically *the aerodynamic center shifts forwards* with respect to the original position determined for the isolated wing (W).
 Therefore, in the top view reported below the wing-body aerodynamic center is located at the distance
 $x_{\mathrm{ac,WB}}$ from the leading edge of the wing aerodynamic chord $\bar{c}$, which is